 For example, one problem question that I discovered in my muse survey didn't fit any of the three categories I listed above.
 It is a very common question type, too.
 It was a "check three" question.
-In this case, it was an importance question, ie, "Check the three most important attributes when deciding to..."
-Imagine this scenario: for simplicity half our sample all feels the same way (no heterogeneity within that half).
+In this case, it was an importance question, i.e., "Check the three most important attributes when deciding to..."

+Imagine this scenario: For simplicity, half our sample all feels the same way (no heterogeneity within that half).
 And how they feel is there are four important attributes that influence their decision to do whatever it is the client wanted them to do.
-One attribute (the same one, attribute D) always gets left out in the "Check Three" question.
-This half all makes the desired decision, eg, they bought the product, subscribed to the service, called the 800 number, visited the website, etc. The other half picks all of the attributes with equal likelihood and never makes the desired decision.
+One attribute (the same one, Attribute D) always gets left out in the "check three" question.
+This half all makes the desired decision (e.g., they bought the product, subscribed to the service, called the 800-number. visited the Web site. etc.).
+The other half picks all of the attributes with equal likelihood and never makes the desired decision.

 Let's look at the correlations.
-At least half the respondents who checked attribute A made the decision the client wanted.
-Almost all the respondents who did not check attribute A did not.
-Same for attributes B and C. High degree of positive correlation between attributes A, B, and C with the desired decision.
-What about attribute D?
-All respondents who checked attribute D did not make the desired decision.
-At least half the respondents who did not check attribute D did make the desired decision.
-High degree of negative correlation, even though attribute D is, in fact, highly correlated with the desired decision.
-By limiting the number of attribute to be checked, we created the opportunity for a spurious negative correlation.
+At least half the respondents who checked Attribute A made the decision the client wanted.
+Almost all the respondents who did not check Attribute A did not.
+Same for Attributes B and C. High degree of positive correlation between Attributes A. B and C with the desired decision.
+What about Attribute D?
+All respondents who checked Attribute D did not make the desired decision.
+At least half the respondents who did not check Attribute D did make the desired decision.
+High degree of negative correlation, even though Attribute D is, in fact, highly correlated with the desired decision.
+By limiting the number of attributes to be checked, we created the opportunity for a spurious negative correlation.
 I saw this negative correlation in a real data set.

 Solution?
 Well, by now you know how I feel about direct importance questions and monadic scales.
 It is preferable, in my opinion, to collect the appropriate data and build a causal model, deriving importance based on the correlations between attitudes, beliefs, perceptions and the desired behavior.
-But if you must, use max/diff.
-Don't use "Check three."
+But if you must, use max-diff.
+Don't use "check three."